elgrassa/Data-engineering-professional-certificate/README.md

 ingested into BigQuery, DBT Cloud executed modular SQL models to create curated tables with calculated fields such as medians, percentiles, and trends.
 This helped ensure consistency and reusability across all data transformations.
+DBT Cloud is used to clean and model the ingested data.
+SQL models are located in the /models/staging/polish_flats directory.
+Example models:
+rent_price_dynamic_by_city.sql
+sale_market_activity_by_city_with_price_percentiles.sql

 **Issue & Workaround:**
 During testing, Streamlit occasionally failed due to sync delays from the US cluster of DBT Cloud.